nath1295/LLMFlex/README.md

 It provides classes to load LLM models, embedding models, and vector databases to create LLM powered applications with your own prompt engineering and RAG techniques.
 With a one-liner command, you can load a chatbot interface to chat with the LLM or serve a model as OpenAI API as well.

-## Prerequisites

-Before you begin, make sure your python version is >= 3.9.
-Creating a virtual python environment with conda is highly recommended before installing the package.

-### Pytorch
-It is highly recommended to install PyTorch before you go ahead to install LLMFlex.
-Install it with the official installation guidelines with your machine [here](https://pytorch.org/get-started/locally/).

-### Llama-cpp-python
-If you want to use GGUF models with this package, please install [llama-cpp-python](https://pypi.org/project/llama-cpp-python/) with the correct CMake arguments according to the llama-cpp-python installation guide.

 ## Installing LLMFlex

-You can install LLMFlex with pip easily.
+Creating a virtual environment before installing the package is highly recommended.
+Also make sure you have installed [Pytorch](https://pytorch.org/get-started/locally/) and [llama-cpp-python](https://pypi.org/project/llama-cpp-python/) with the correct installation method according to your hardware configuration before installing LLMFlex.
+Please visit the links provided for the respective packages for more detailed installation guides.

+After you have done the above steps, you can easily install llmflex with `pip`.
 ```
 pip install llmflex
 ```

+You can also install [ExLlamaV2](https://github.com/turboderp/exllamav2), [AutoAWQ](https://pypi.org/project/autoawq/0.1.1/), and [AutoGPTQ](https://pypi.org/project/auto-gptq/) if you have CUDA devices.
+Please visit the links provided for the respective packages for more detailed installation guides.

 ## Features
 ### 1. Multilple LLMs with different genration configurations from one model